ajarafaw/final_project1_12122020/README.md

 In this project, the following was acheived:

 Setup a sample application to be managed in git, then install and setup Jenkins so that when we push a commit to Github, Jenkins will automatically trigger a build of the sample application, containerize the sample app, and push the container to Docker Hub.
-I don't think it explicitly says to do this in the project, but we might also want Jenkins to deploy the container.